How do you embed fonts in a PDF when using Microsoft Word for self publishing?

 I’m currently writing a book!
 About my novice exploits as a runner, and all the things I wish I had known before I did my first marathon.
 And my second marathon.
 And my third.
 So it’s pretty hard to write a book like that if I don’t actually go out and do some marathons.

-These past two years (mid 2022 to mid 2024) have been particularly fraught, hence there has been a bit of an on/off relationship with my self administered training programme.
+These past two years (mid 2022 to mid 2024) have been particularly fraught, hence there has been a bit of an on/off relationship with my self directed training programme.
 This blogpost is mainly about that recent two year history.

 Although first, I will need to tell a short story for those of you who have not been following me for the past twenty years or so!